RojJuan/dotfiles/README.md

 The config uploaded is very simple BUT keep in mind that this config is for [SwayFX](https://github.com/WillPower3309/swayfx)

 If you want to use this on a normal Sway environment, make sure to edit some of the lines.

-## NixOS

-As i have switched to NixOS, there is now an availible config for use.

-Make sure to keep an eye on this config, it will be updated frequently.